ploomber/ploomber/doc/user-guide/jupyter.rst

     pipeline.another.yaml
     another-script.py

-On this case, Ploomber will load ``pipeline.yaml`` by default, but you can switch this by setting the ``ENTRY_POINT`` variable to the other spec.
+In this case, Ploomber will load ``pipeline.yaml`` by default, but you can switch this by setting the ``ENTRY_POINT`` variable to the other spec.
 (e.g., ``pipeline.another.yaml``).
 Note that the environment variable must be a filename and not a path.